 There are many working parts of the Cuisinart coffee maker here’s how often you should clean them.

-Here’s the list of parts that needs to be cleaned after every brew
+Here’s the list of parts that need to be cleaned after every brew

 - Coffee filter basket/K cup pod holder

 These parts must be cleaned daily to maintain the flavors and the freshness of the brew.
 To clean simply disassemble these parts and rinse them with warm soapy water.

 In most Cuisinart coffee makers these parts are dishwasher safe.
 So you can easily clean them by putting them in the top rack of the dishwasher.

 You should change the charcoal water filter every month or at least every sixty days depending on the quality of water you are using for brewing.